azist/azos/src/philosophy.md

 Simply put, there is a **lot of puristic BS in modern frameworks** that try to fit all possible combinations at the expense of verbose code and overall complexity.
 Lets take DI as an example.

-## Probloems with General-Purpose Object Allocations
+## Problems with General-Purpose Object Allocations
 DI is good, in general, what is not good is that in the hands of inapt developers general purpose DI availability creates a temptation to allocate too many objects for tasks which do not need objects at all.
 For example, the following lists objects that need to get allocated in a typical app: